openshift-labs/learn-katacoda/gitops/getting-started/02-setting-up-argocd.md

 > **NOTE** Feel free to take a look at the script!
 It's well commented!

 Once it's done, you can now access the Argo CD UI.
-The information needed to login to the UI can be extracted from the cluster.

-The Operator installs the password in a secret.
+The password needed is stored in a secret.
 Extract this password to use to login to the ArgoCD instance.

 `oc extract secret/argocd-cluster-cluster -n openshift-gitops --to=-`{{execute}}

-To get the route for the ArgoCD UI:

-`oc get route argocd-cluster-server -n openshift-gitops -o jsonpath='{.spec.host}{"\n"}'`{{execute}}

-Open up a new Tab and visit the URL.
+Click [HERE](https://argocd-cluster-server-openshift-gitops.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com) tab to get to the Argo CD Web UI.

 Once you visit the URL in your browser, and accept the self signed certificate, you should be presented with something that looks like this.

 ![ArgoCD Login](../../assets/gitops/argocd-login.png)